 such properties, through grants, loans, acquisition of endangered properties, and

 related support programs.

-All the Fund’s programs target buildings which are on, or eligible for listing on the
+The Fund’s programs target buildings which are on or eligible for listing on the

 Grants will support construction, renovation or repair of buildings, and/or land